-In Table~\ref{tab:sim}, we report the three performance measures averaged over all the elements of $\bOm$.
-Overall, the proposed CSM model exhibits the best performance in terms of MSE, and the degree of improvement becomes more significant when the proportion of outliers gets larger.
-The robust approaches based on the $t$-distribution (CT, AT and DT) tend to provide better performance than the Gaussian model (GG), but the MSE is much larger than CSM.
-This observation is consistent with the discussions in Section~\ref{sec:necessity-tail} that the $t$-distributions are not posterior-robust in general.
+Table~\ref{tab:sim} reports the three performance measures averaged over all the elements of $\bOm$.
+Overall, the proposed CSM model exhibits the best performance in terms of MSE, and the degree of improvement became more significant when the proportion of outliers increased.
+Robust approaches based on the $t$-distribution (CT, AT, and DT) tend to provide better performance than the Gaussian model (GG), but the MSE is much larger than that of the CSM.
+This observation is consistent with the discussion in Sections~\ref{sec:necessity-tail}, in that the $t$-distributions are generally not posterior robust.
 The $\gamma$-divergence approaches (GD1 and GD2) have smaller MSEs than GG in many scenarios, exemplifying its robustness.
 However, GD1 has much larger MSEs than GD2, implying the sensitivity of the model performance to the choice of $\gamma$.
-Regarding posterior uncertainty quantification, it is observed that CPs of the proposed CSM are around the nominal level even under the heavy contamination.
-While AT, DT and GD2 provide reasonable CP values, ALs of these methods are much larger than that of CSM, showing the efficiency of CSM in the full posterior inference.
+Regarding posterior uncertainty quantification, it is observed that the CPs of the proposed CSM are around the nominal level, even under heavy contamination.
+While AT, DT, and GD2 provide reasonable CP values, the ALs of these methods are much larger than those of the CSM, indicating the efficiency of the CSM in full posterior inference.

-Comparing the proposed CSM and PCS, it is shown that the CSM significantly outperforms the PCS in both point and interval estimation.
+A comparison of the proposed CSM and PCS shows that CSM significantly outperforms PCS in both point and interval estimations.
 In particular, the CPs of PCS are considerably smaller than the nominal level when we have multiple outliers in an observation vector $\y_i$ (in Scenarios 2 and 3).
-This numerical result confirms the theoretical properties in Section~\ref{sec:theory} on the (non-)robustness of CSM (PCS) and supports the use of symmetric (real-valued) latent variables in the presence of outliers.
+This numerical result confirms the theoretical properties in Section~\ref{sec:theory} on the (non-)robustness of the CSM (PCS) and supports the use of symmetric (real-valued) latent variables in the presence of outliers.